lymanepp/lymanepp.github.io/docs/blog/2024-08-05-what-does-the-bible-say-about-leaders.md

 2. **Discipleship and Support**: The Church has a responsibility to disciple individuals who struggle with same-sex attraction, helping them to grow in their faith and align their lives with biblical teachings.
 Galatians 6:1 encourages believers to restore those caught in sin "in a spirit of gentleness."

 3. **Clarity in Leadership Standards**: It is essential for churches to clearly communicate the biblical standards for leadership and to apply these standards consistently.
-This helps to maintain the integrity of the church’s witness and ensures that those in leadership are living in accordance with the teachings they are called to uphold.
+This helps to maintain the integrity of the church's witness and ensures that those in leadership are living in accordance with the teachings they are called to uphold.

 ### **Conclusion: Upholding Biblical Standards for Leadership**

 The issue of LGBTQ individuals serving as leaders in the Church is complex and sensitive, but it must be approached with a commitment to uphold the authority of Scripture.
-The Bible provides clear qualifications for Church leadership, emphasizing moral integrity, adherence to biblical doctrine, and a commitment to living in accordance with God’s design for sexuality.
+The Bible provides clear qualifications for Church leadership, emphasizing moral integrity, adherence to biblical doctrine, and a commitment to living in accordance with God's design for sexuality.

 While the Church is called to love and support all people, including those who identify as LGBTQ, it must also maintain the biblical standards for those who serve in leadership roles.
 By doing so, the Church remains faithful to its calling to be a pillar and foundation of truth (1 Timothy 3:15) while offering the hope and transformation found in Christ to all who seek Him.